Myanmar villagers flee fresh Rakhine State fighting, enter Bangladesh

 Bangladesh summoned Myanmar’s ambassador on Tuesday to protest over the new arrivals, according to a senior Bangladesh foreign ministry official.

-Brigadier General Sazedur Rahman, a BGB regional commander, said Bangladesh had beefed up security near the border to prevent more refugee arrivals.
+Bangladesh had beefed up security near the border to prevent more refugee arrivals, Minister of Home Affairs Asaduzzaman Khan told reporters on Thursday.

-The United Nations refugee agency in Cox’s Bazar was trying to gather more information about the new arrivals, said spokesman Firas Al-Khateeb.

-“We’ll coordinate with the government so we will be able to help them as soon as possible,” he said.

-Reporting by YANGON bureau and Ruma Paul in DHAKA; Editing by Darren Schuettler
+Reporting by YANGON bureau and Ruma Paul in DHAKA; Editing by Darren Schuettler and Michael Perry